cdsittampalam/documentation/docs/Partner API.md

 ### Get Deposit Address

-You can obtain the deposit address associated with the fund, and find out both the balance and asset of the fund.
+You can obtain the deposit addresses associated with the fund, and find out both the balance and asset of the fund.

 You specify the `company_id` for the Trusted Party and the `fund_id`.